gotthardp/lorawan-server/doc/Integration.md

  * *Auth* shall be set to *Username+Password*
  * *User Certificate* is the `xxx-certificate.pem.crt` file you downloaded
  * *Private Key* is the `xxx-private.pem.key` file

+Instead of creating a Security Certificate and then attaching it to the Thing you can alternatively create a Thing Security Certificate.
+In such case the *Client ID* shall be the Thing name.

 ## IBM Watson IoT Platform